anttikekki/civicrm-paytrail-payment-processor/README.md

 Embedded buttons are enabled by default.
 Full page redirect to Paytrail payment selection page can be activated in configuration.

 #### Configuration
-Payment processor can be configured and customized by adding rows to `civicrm_paytrail_payment_processor_config` table.
-This table has two columns: `config_key` and `config_value`.
+Payment processor can be configured and customized by adding rows to `civicrm_paytrail_payment_processor_config` table in settings page at _Administer->Paytrail->Settings_.
+Payment processor default configurations are visible in settings page.

-Payment processor has some default values for some options.
-These defaults are set in [PaytrailConfigHelper.php](https://github.com/anttikekki/civicrm-paytrail-payment-processor/blob/master/PaytrailConfigHelper.php) to `$configDefaults` variable.
-These defaults are listed in tables below.

 Configuration allows to customize data sent to Paytrail in [E1](http://docs.paytrail.com/en/ch05s02.html#idp140474540882720) API mode.
 Default values for all payments are handy if all required values are not in Contribution page form or Event page form.